ymorsi7/MSI-Esports-Center/README.md

 - User Metric Tracking for each PC
 - Scalability of the implemented system

-As these were our core, we also concluded that helper servies may be of additional use such as:
+As these were our core, we also concluded that helper services may be of additional use such as:
 - An integrated exclusive TEC AI-chat bot for student workers to ask questions related to data metrics.
 - Easy to use user interface where the student worker can assign which computers to use.
 - Custom Data Analytics, including an analysis on when students might need more time based on scan in.